Lay out rock sorted into function

 If you get ahead of you neighbor - keep building up and it is their responsibility to mesh with your zipper

-Cover stones below copes at Shaker Village KY -
+Cover stones below copes at Shaker Village KY - always refer to spec on the day.

 When copping – follow the “random” patern of 2-1-2-1-2-1-2-1 – might need 35-40 (15-30 min to do)